AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Introduction

 \item \textbf{Variable-Scale Coverage Modeling}: Each sample covers a square region with side lengths ranging from 500\,m to 3\,km, allowing the model to generalize across both local and wide-area propagation conditions.

-\item \textbf{Single-Input U-Net Architecture}: We design a novel neural network architecture that requires only 2D elevation maps as input, achieving sub-5\,dB RMSE with 4\,ms inference time—over $7000\times$ faster than GPU-accelerated ray tracing.
+\item \textbf{Single-Input U-Net Model}: We design a novel neural network architecture that requires only 2D elevation maps as input, achieving sub-4\,dB RMSE with 4\,ms inference time, over $100\times$ faster than GPU-accelerated ray tracing.